Consumer, Apparel, and Retail Studies

 Knowledge and skills in retail operation strategy and management.
 Emphasis will be placed on applications of operation management concepts as well as the role of technology employed to manage inventory.

-RCS 355 Retail Consumer Research 3
+RCS 355 Trend Forecasting and Consumer Analytics 3

 RCS 361 Fundamentals of Retail Buying and Merchandising 3